Encoding classical information into quantum resources: Introduction

 Channels $\E_m$ satisfying Eqs.~\eqref{eq:constr_1}-\eqref{eq:constr_2} will be called \emph{encodings into resources destroyed by $\D$}.

 To understand the meaning of such constraints, note that one can interpret $\D$ as a resource destroying map~\cite{liu2017resource} that erases information encoded in degrees of freedom that $\E_m$ affects.
 More precisely, application of $\D$ to any state $\rho$ renders it useless from the perspective of $S$, as $\D(\rho)$ is invariant under $\E_m$ through Eq.~\eqref{eq:constr_1}.
-Similarly, application of $\D$ to an encoded state $\E_m(\rho)$ renders it useless from the perspective of $R$, as every $\E_m(\rho)$ gets sent to a fixed state $\D(\rho)$ through Eq.~\eqref{eq:constr_2}.
+Similarly, application of $\D$ to an encoded state $\E_m(\rho)$ renders it useless from the perspective of $R$, as every $\E_m(\rho)$ gets sent to a fixed state $\D(\rho)$ according to Eq.~\eqref{eq:constr_2}.
 In other words, the above conditions restrict $S$ to encodings satisfying resource non-generating and non-activating conditions~\cite{liu2017resource}, which additionally cannot modify free (non-resource) states.
-Therefore, by focusing on encodings into resources, one investigates the capability of particular degrees of freedom, corresponding to resources destroyed by $\D$, to carry classical information.
+Therefore, by focusing on encodings into resources, one investigates the capability of particular degrees of freedom, corresponding to resources destroyed by $\D$, to carry classical information (note here that resource-destroying channels exist only for a subset of convex resource theories~\cite{liu2017resource,gour2017quantum}).
+Alternatively, Eq.~\eqref{eq:constr_1} tells us that no communication is possible if Alice is given a state in the image of $\D$, while Eq.~\eqref{eq:constr_2} tells us that no communication is possible if Bob can only use measurements with measurement operators in the image of $\D^*$.